The Emancipation of Mimi: Background and title

-After enduring three years of "carping" from critics, Carey planned her return to music.
-On November 18, 2004, she revealed on her website that the name of the album would be The Emancipation of Mimi.
-While Carey was recording the album, Island Records executive L.A.
-Reid had learned that close friends referred to the singer as "Mimi".
-He had told Carey, "I feel your spirit on this record.
-You should use that name in the title, because that's the fun side of you that people don't get to see – the side that can laugh at the diva jokes, laugh at the breakdown jokes, laugh at whatever they want to say about you and just live life and enjoy it."
-Carey explained that Mimi is a "very personal nickname" only used by those in her inner circle, and thus the title meant she was letting her guard down and inviting her fans to be that much closer to her.
-She thought that naming her album The Emancipation of Mariah Carey would be "obnoxious".
+Upon learning that close friends referred to her as "Mimi", Island Records executive L.A.
+Reid told Carey that he felt her "spirit on this record" and suggested that she should use the name in the title, as "that's the fun side of [Carey] that people don't get to see – the side that can laugh at the diva jokes, laugh at the breakdown jokes, laugh at whatever they want to say about [her] and just live life and enjoy it".
+Carey stated that Mimi is a "very personal nickname" only used by those in her inner circle, and thus the title meant she was "letting [her] guard down" and inviting her fans to be much closer to her.
+She thought that titling the album The Emancipation of Mariah Carey would be "obnoxious".